How To Watch Miami Heat-Indiana Pacers, Lineups, Injury Report, Betting Lines

 QUOTABLE

+Heat coach Erik Spoelstra on Bam Adebayo's performance Friday: "This is what I am talking about.
+You want to change the ball going in, that's how you do it.
+"He was a force of nature.
+Defense, rebounding, rolling hard to the rim, getting offensive rebounds.
+The karma changes everything."

-Shandel Richardson is the publisher of Miami Heat On SI.
-He can be reached at shandelrich@gmail.com
+Sean Jordan is a contributor to Miami Heat On Sports Illustrated.
+He can be reached at sjorda06@syr.edu.

 Follow our coverage on Facebook